jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-2a.md

 - The affluence of the rich excites the indignation of the poor.
 - The poor are often driven by want and prompted by envy to invade his possessions.

-> *Superphysics note: This is seen in monkey behavior where monkeys get jealous of monkeys that eat better.
-This is a sign of the development of ego.
+{{< n n="This is seen in monkey behavior where monkeys get jealous of monkeys that eat better.
+This is a sign of the development of ego." >}}